 Here Jim's bike suddenly blows over in a gust of wind.
 The unfortunate part is that this seems to affect the performance of his new tail light, as it is staying on all the time in the daylight.
 Our experiments (push buttons, take out and put back in the batteries) fail to get it to work correctly.
 We turn it off to save the battery life.

-We are now heading straight south on 3, which is a wide open road with a nice shoulder.
+We are now heading straight south on MN 3, a wide open road with a nice shoulder.
 There is also much more of a headwind but the riding is uneventful.
 As we pass through Rosemount we see a large number of motorcycle riders leaving a parking lot.
 They must be outlaw bikers as only 3 of them are wearing helmets.

-A friendly cyclist pass us and asks where we are headed.
+A friendly cyclist passes us and asks where we are headed.
 We tell him our destination but don't tell him that we are Idiots Outside Biking Around.
 He tells us to ride safely and rides on ahead.
 The next town is Farmington where a guy in a pickup truck yells at us, "is that your dump back there?" and then laughs really loud.
 We have no idea what he is talking about but he seems to be friendly and enjoying himself.
 We just smile at him, ride on and think that he is an Idiot Outside Trucking Around.

 Minnesota Corn Near Farmington